Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/create-custom-on-screen-control.md

-# Create a custom on-screen Control
+# Create a custom on-screen control

 To create custom [input controls](Controls.md), you can extend [`OnScreenControl`](../api/UnityEngine.InputSystem.OnScreen.OnScreenControl.html).

+The following sample demonstrates one way to do this:

 ```CSharp
     [AddComponentMenu("Input/On-Screen Button")]